seatable/seatable-admin-docs/manual/authentication/auth_switch.md

 # Switch authentication type

-SeaTable Server supports (multiple authentication types)[./auth_overview.md].
+SeaTable Server supports [multiple authentication types](./auth_overview.md).
 Switching between the types is possible, but any switch requires modifications of SeaTable's databases.

 !!! note

-        Before manually manipulating your database, (make a database backup)[../maintain/backup_recovery.md], so you can restore your system if anything goes wrong!
+        Before manually manipulating your database, [make a database backup](../maintain/backup_recovery.md), so you can restore your system if anything goes wrong!

 ## Migrating from local user database to external authentication